Ini Dima-Okojie

 Ini Dima-Okojie (born 24 June 1990) is a Nigerian actress from Edo State, Nigeria.
 She resigned from her job in investment banking to enroll at the New York Film Academy.
-She started her career with the first television appearance on Taste of Love and she has featured on many films including the multicultural romcom, Namaste Wahala in 2021 and the Netflix Nigerian original thriller, Blood Sisters (2022 series) in 2022.
+Her debut was Taste of Love, and since then, she has appeared in Namaste Wahala (2021) and Netflix's Blood Sisters (2022-present).

 Early life and education

 Dima-Okojie is from Esan North-East LGA, Edo State, Nigeria.
 Her father is a medical doctor and her mother is a retired banker and entrepreneur.
 She attended Air Force primary school in Lagos and moved to Air Force comprehensive secondary school, Ibadan.
 She studied at Covenant University, Nigeria, where she earned a degree in International Relations.
 She quit her job in investment banking to pursue a pathway into acting.
 This led her to earn a degree in acting from the New York Film Academy.